-- From the inside use the door lock knob on the window sill. - From the outside turn the key toward the front or rear of the vehicle, or press the or button on the Remote Keyless Entry (RKE) transmitter.
+From the inside, use the door lock knob on the window sill.
+From the outside, turn the key toward the front or rear of the vehicle, or press or on the Remote Keyless Entry (RKE) transmitter.

 Power Door Locks

 : Press to unlock the doors.